chtsai0105/plate_image_processing/README.md

 ### Try out on the notebook

 A jupyter notebook `test.ipynb` was also uploaded to the repo.
 You can try to fine-tune the program by yourself.
 Please keep the lines importing the library to make it works.
-Especially the line which import the autocrop functions.
+Especially the line which imports the autocrop functions.

 ```
 import matplotlib.pyplot as plt